UUDigitalHumanitieslab/coloringbook/Readme.md

 ## Why does it exist?

 The software allows researchers to test how subjects interpret language (words and sentences), in a playful manner without revealing the intent of the study.
-Moreover, it is a natural task for test subjects that doesn't make them *feel* like they are being tested.
+Moreover, it is a natural task for subjects that doesn't make them *feel* like they are being tested.
 It is designed to work well on tablet devices, in order to accomodate for very young subjects.

 ## What does it do?